top of page

 The pumpkin fair of Venzone

-On the 24 and 25 of October the pumpkin fair "La Festa della Zucca ' takes place and Venzone just changes like a film set into a real medieval town starring the pumpkins.
+In the last weekend of October the pumpkin fair "La Festa della Zucca ' takes place and Venzone just changes like a film set into a real medieval town starring the pumpkins.
 The locals dress up in medieval clothing, modern traffic signs are covered with jute.
-There are medieval games, medieval street concerts etc. Of course you can buy pumpkin made food anywhere from bread to cakes to gnocchi.
-Delicious!
+There are medieval games, medieval street concerts etc.

 bottom of page